Former Slave Created His Own Songs of the South – With Handmade Turkey Calls

 As I was developing articles about Stevens and his calls for publications such as Virginia Wildlife and Turkey & Turkey Hunting, I was put in touch with Robert “Rock” Spiers of Dinwiddie.
 Spiers had inherited much of Stevens’ memorabilia.

 Spiers’ great-grandfather employed Stevens’ as a farm hand for decades after the Civil War.
-Based on the stories that were passed down, Spiers believes Stevens was born in either Mississippi or Louisiana.
+Based on the stories that were passed down, Stevens was born in Mississippi.
 His mother was a house servant to a man with the last name of Glasscock.

 While Stevens began working as a farm hand, he began applying his talents to outdoor pursuits, hunting and fishing and often leading other hunters afield.